bbc/audio-orchestration/readme.md

 ## Overview

-**An implementation of a Media Synchronisation Service in Node and its client library JS (intended for use in the browser).**
+**An implementation of a Media Synchronisation Service and its client library (intended for use in the browser).**

 Cloud-Sync is a frame-accurate inter-destination media synchronisation service that supports a number of timing control schemes and asynchrony reduction algorithms:
 1. Synchronisation Master (or Maestro)